• Hand turned bowls by James Laird

 2525 West 38th Street Erie, PA 16506

 **To participate in the Fall Craft Show you MUST be an EGOC Member.
-See the link below under :”Accepting New Members!” for the Membership Application or visit our Membership Page for contact details Membership Information
+See the link below under: “Accepting New Members!” to visit our Membership Page for contact details Membership Information

 >NOTE: AFTER applying to become a member, please reach out to the ONLY POINT OF CONTACT for the Craft show: Craft Show Chairwoman, ROBIN KELLER: erieguildcraftshow@gmail.com